 The financial statements, except for the cash flow information, have been prepared on an accrual basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.
-The amounts presented in the financial statements have been rounded to the nearest dollar.
+The amounts presented in the financial statements are in Australian Dollars and have been rounded to the nearest dollar have been rounded to the nearest dollar.

-The financial statements were authorised for issue on 30 September 2022 by the directors of the company.
+The financial statements were authorised for issue on 31 October 2023 by the directors of the company.